-An easy, yet decadent recipe for homemade chocolate chip cookies with sourdough starter (so soft and chewy!).
-The dough can be made in advance and baked straight from the fridge.
+An easy, yet decadent recipe for homemade soft & chewy chocolate chip cookies made with leftover sourdough discard or bubbly active starter- your choice!
+The dough can be made in advance and baked straight from the fridge for convenience.

 And here’s the kicker: they’ll actually stay soft and chewy beyond the first 5 minutes out of the oven!